Location & Philosophy

 - parking lots.

-In this way the Zenklausen offers for our guests enough chances to practice, live and experience the spiritual path of Zen.
+In this way, the Zenklausen offers our guests enough chances to practice, live and experience the spiritual path of Zen.

 History of the Zenklausen

-The two Zen women Mienh Adelheid (1939-2019)) and Mienh Judith (Judith Bossert) went the Zen path since the early seventies.
+The two Zen women, Mienh Adelheid (1939-2019)) and Mienh Judith (Judith Bossert) have been going the Zen path since the early seventies.
 They learned at different Masters.

 The main vision is to create a non-denominational Zen center in Europe which is open to everyone.
-The Zenklausen do not feel obligated to any Zen path and philosophy, and wants to be an independed place where anybody can expereince and develope their spirituel and individual Zen path.
+The Zenklausen do not feel obligated to any Zen path and philosophy, and want to be an independent place where anybody can experience and develop their spiritual and individual Zen path.